 Precious metals such as gold and silver that are owned outside an IRA account are subject to taxation at the collectible tax rate.
 For short-term gains, that means being taxed at ordinary income tax rates.

 Long-term gains are also taxed at ordinary income tax rates, with a maximum rate of 28%.
-That’s significantly higher than the highest capital gains tax rates on other investments, which max out at 20%.
+That’s significantly higher than the highest capital gains tax rates on other assets, which max out at 20%.

 But by buying gold and silver through a gold IRA rollover or silver IRA rollover, you can maximize your after-tax returns through favorable tax treatment.